judsonlmoore/judsonlmoore.com/_posts/travel/travel-tips/2016-08-25-lost-stolen-passport-instructions.markdown

 ---
 title:			Lost or Stolen Passport?
 Stay Calm and Follow These Instructions.
 date:			2016-08-25 20:51:44 Z
-categories: Adventure
+categories:		adventure
 author:			judsonlmoore
 excerpt:		A lost or stolen passport can be one of the most panic-inducing realizations a traveler can encounter.
 This happens everyday, and there is a clear solution.
 layout:			post
+image:			../assets/images/

 ---